2

 My brother slipped through and pulled us in right at the last second.
 The doors closed with a ting and we were off.
 Ryan slipped a file out of his backpack and handed it to me.
 The same one I’d seen him reading earlier about the Eye of Eternal Freedom.

 I didn’t want to take it.
 Frankly, I didn’t want to talk to him at all.
-Sure, he’d pointed out something that would probably save my life in the long road.
+Sure, he’d pointed out something that would probably save my life in the long run.
 He was probably right in thinking I was in no way prepared to go full-on Trickshot Neville on a sea of cultists.
 But it still rankled that he’d found a way to undermine the one thing I could do better than he could.

 Shit, what was I thinking?
 I’d done a flawless job of undermining myself without him to do it for me.
 I sighed and grabbed the binder.

 I can’t say it was an easy read, especially when having to tune out a group of Cub Scouts trying to sell cookies to everyone in the subway car.
-Not to mention there was also a loud match of Republic of Rue being played with what looked like the contents of a dumpster.
+Not to mention there was also a loud match of Republic of Rue being played with what looked like the contents of a nearby dumpster.
 I buried my head into the pages and tried to focus.

 I leaned back against the wall of the subway car and looked up.
 Ryan was studying the Rue players with interest.
 “Seriously, is there any major criminal out there who hasn’t had a screwed-up childhood?”